ZsoltNagy86/Budapest_Cult_Sites/README.md

 By using Foursquare API (PacesAPI, details endpoint), it can be investigated how popular and recommended certain cultural venues are and what are their
 #### Step 4
 Marking cultural sights on the map of Budapest by neighbourhoods, adding labels with their names
+#### Step 5
+Clustering based on popularity, recommendation and rating.
+Marking cultural places according to cluster membership

 ### Data
 #### Sources